virtual-labs/exp-concentration-cells-dei/experiment/aim.md

-To Study the effect of concentration of solution on the voltage of the cell.
+To study the effect of concentration of solution on the voltage of the cell.